 August, 2018.
 The second edition of Prof. Kirschen's book "Fundamentals of Power System Economics" is available on Wiley and Amazon!
-Teaching slides for this book can be found here.
+Teaching slides for this book can be found here and videos here.

 June, 2018.
 REALab graduates Bolun, Jesus and Pan at the EE graduation ceremony.

 June, 2018.
 PhD student Bolun Xu (soon to be Dr. Bolun Xu) receives the University of Washington Clean Energy Institute's Scientific Achievement Award.

 May, 2018.
 Undergraduate students Nathan Hills, Kamil Jiwa, Jerome George Paliakkara, and Yuxuan Chen (L-R) presented a poster describing their research project at UW's Undergraduate Research Symposium.

 May, 2018.
 Daniel Kirschen and Baosen Zhang gave presentations at a joint research symposium with Tsinghua University in Beijing

 Sep-Dec 2017.Daniel Olsen visits Tsinghua University.
 He conducts research with Professors Kang and Zhang on hot pot and low-carbon campus energy hub design.

 Nov, 2017.
 Welcome our new baby visitor!